tomerlichtash/mels-loop/public/content/docs/the-story-of-mel/codex/index.en.md

 ---
-title: "The Story of Mel"
+title: 'The Story of Mel'
-moto: "This was posted to Usenet by its author, Ed Nather <nather@astro.as.utexas.edu>, on May 21, 1983:"
+moto: 'This was posted to Usenet by its author, Ed Nather <nather@astro.as.utexas.edu>, on May 21, 1983:'
-credits: "Annotations written and curated by Tomer Lichtash and David Frenkiel"
+credits: 'Annotations written and curated by Tomer Lichtash and David Frenkiel'
-parse_mode: "verse"
+parse_mode: 'verse'
 ---

 A recent article devoted to the _macho_ side of programming[^](annotations/recent-article)